bysiber/emimg-GUI/README.md

 ![img](https://user-images.githubusercontent.com/101993364/200428001-8cb82509-6221-427d-9537-615accbef44f.jpeg)

 # NOTE:
 The GUI does not encrypt the text file provided as input.
 I haven't included this functionality in the code yet.
-Therefore, if you're going to store very important data, encrypt the data within the text file first and then provide it to the GUI.
+Therefore, if you're going to hide very important data, encrypt the data within the text file first and then provide it to the GUI.